 How will the program be managed?

-- A program manager will be selected through a Request for Proposals (RFP), a standard procurement practice, to run and manage the program.
-The RFP will be issued by mid-September and the final selection will take place by the end of 2023.
+- ACE Scholarships was selected through a Request for Proposals (RFP), a standard procurement practice, to run and manage the program.
+Learn more at https://ufascholarship.com.

 Who is eligible?

 - To access the Utah Fits All Scholarship Program, students must be residents of the State of Utah, and they must be eligible to participate in public school in kindergarten through grade 12.
 While the applications will be prioritized and awarded based on income and previous participation, the program is universal for those who meet eligibility requirements, and all are welcome to apply.
 Students may receive a partial scholarship while also enrolled part-time in a school district or charter school.
 Home-based ESA students are also eligible.
 Students may not receive funds from the program while also receiving funding from either the Carson Smith Scholarship Program or the Special Needs Opportunity Scholarship Program.